Secretary of State White tests positive for COVID-19 - NewsBreak

 First Alert Weather Day: Severe Storms Monday Evening

-PEORIA (25 News Now) - Monday begins warm, humid, and quiet across central Illinois.
+PEORIA (Heart of Illinois ABC) - Monday begins warm, humid, and quiet across central Illinois.
 Temperatures will climb to near 90° this afternoon, with mostly sunny skies through the first half of the day.
 An isolated shower or storm cannot be ruled out during the daytime hours, however most of the area will remain dry.
 Heat index values will climb into the mid 90s.

 Comments / 0